Improved Fine-Tuning by Better Leveraging Pre-Training Data: Introduction

 \section{Introduction}

-After the success on ImageNet~\citep{deng2009imagenet}, deep learning attracts much attention and improves the performance of various computer vision tasks significantly, e.g., object detection~\citep{ren2015faster}, semantic segmentation\citep{chen2017deeplab}, etc. Considering that labeling is expensive, it is unlikely that we have sufficient labels for every application.
+After the success on ImageNet~\cite{deng2009imagenet}, deep learning attracts much attention and improves the performance of various computer vision tasks significantly, e.g., object detection~\cite{ren2015faster}, semantic segmentation\cite{chen2017deeplab}.
+However, as a result of expensive labeling, it is unlikely that we have sufficient labels for every application.
 Fortunately, given a model pre-trained on a large-scale data set like ImageNet, an effective model for the target data set, which may only have hundreds of examples, can be learned by fine-tuning the pre-trained model.
-It is because many vision tasks are related~\citep{zoph2020rethinking} and a model learned from ImageNet that consists of more than one million examples can contain diverse semantic information and provides a better initialization than random initialization.
+It is because many vision tasks are related~\cite{zoph2020rethinking} and a model learned from ImageNet that consists of more than one million examples can contain diverse semantic information and provides a better initialization than random initialization.

-Fine-tuning from a pre-trained model becomes a prevalent strategy for handling small data sets, but its theoretical understanding is unclear.
-On the one hand, when sufficient training data is available, some recent studies~\citep{he2019rethinking} have shown that training from scratch can achieve the same accuracy as training with ImageNet pre-trained models after a period of additional training.As a warm-up of this work, we aim to understand this phenomenon from the theoretical side of generalization analysis, which is commonly explored in the learning theory literature~\citep{hardt2016train}.
-The analysis reveals that the final prediction precision may have a weak dependency on the pre-trained model under some mild conditions, e.g., fine-tuning with long iterations.
+Despite the prevalence of fine-tuning pre-trained models, its theoretical understanding is unclear.
+On the one hand, when sufficient training data is available, some research~\cite{he2019rethinking} has shown that training from scratch can achieve the same accuracy as initialization with ImageNet pre-trained models after additional training.
+As a warm-up of this work, we aim to understand this phenomenon from the theoretical side of generalization analysis~\cite{hardt2016train}.
+Our analysis reveals that the final prediction precision may have a weak dependency on the pre-trained model when {the target training set is large enough}.
 On the other hand, it is not realistic to have abundant labeled data for every target task.
 So in many vision applications, training from scratch never matches the performance of fine-tuning a pre-trained model.
 However, our theoretical result tells us that when the pre-training data are too far from the target data, the domain gap will hurt the accuracy of target tasks.
-These two observations lead to the following question: can we develop a new strategy of \emph{fine-tuning} that achieves better generalization performance than the standard framework by reusing pre-training data in fine-tuning to reduce the domain gap?